-Android has security features built into the operating system that significantly reduce the frequency and impact of application security issues.
-The system is designed so you can typically build your apps with default system and file permissions and avoid difficult decisions about security.
+Android has built-in security features that significantly reduce the frequency and impact of application security issues.
+The system is designed so that you can typically build your apps with the default system and file permissions and avoid difficult decisions about security.

-Some of the core security features that help you build secure apps include:
+The following core security features help you build secure apps:

 - The Android Application Sandbox, which isolates your app data and code execution from other apps.